-Stage Information Stakeholder engagement Wherever possible engage with local stakeholders to understand better the relationship between people and the wetland.
-Think about a hierarchy of stakeholders, from local (living/working immediately around the wetland), regional (those downstream and upstream of the wetland or in the wider region) and global (stakeholders and beneficiaries beyond national boundaries).
-Recording information Ensure that as much information as possible is recorded so that others can understand the rationale for any assessments made.
-Information management - key considerations Data checking Before leaving the field, check that all the required information has been recorded.
-Data entry Ensure all data are entered onto Excel spreadsheets.
+Stage Information Stakeholder Wherever possible engage with local stakeholders to understand be relationship between people and the wetland.
+Think about a hierarchy of stakeholders, from local (living/working immediately around the wetland), regional (those downstream and upstream of the wetland or in the wider region) and global (stakeholders).
+Recording information • Ensure that as much information as possible is recorded so that others can understand the rationale for any assessments made.
+Information mar Information management - key considerations Data checking • Before leaving the field, check that all the required information has been recorded.
+Data entry entry Ensure all data are entered onto Excel spreadsheets.
 Use one spreadsheet for each assessment location.
 Work in pairs to enter data.
 If necessary check latitude/longitude on Google Earth.
 Summarizing for future use Make a summary of any key issues recorded such as constraints, uncertainties, impacts and threats.